-(Click to enlarge photo of Srila Prabhupada taking darsan of Radha Londonisvara, Bury Place.)
+(Click to enlarge photo of Srila Prabhupada taking darshan of Radha London Isvara, 1969)

 "Lord Caitanya next asked Rāmānanda Rāya, 'What is the most valuable thing in the world?'
 Rāmānanda Rāya replied that he who has love for Rādhā-Kṛṣṇa possesses the most valuable jewel and the greatest riches.
 One who is addicted to material sense gratification or material wealth is not really considered to be wealthy.
 When one comes to the spiritual platform of Kṛṣṇa consciousness, he can understand that there are no riches more valuable than love of Rādhā-Kṛṣṇa.
 It is recorded in Śrīmad-Bhāgavatam that Mahārāja Dhruva sought out the Supreme Lord because he wanted to get some land, but when he finally saw Kṛṣṇa, he said, 'I am so pleased, I don't want anything.'
 In Bhagavad-gītā it is also stated that if one takes shelter of the Supreme Personality of Godhead or is elevated to the supreme state of love of Godhead, he has nothing more to aspire to.
 Although such devotees can attain whatever they desire from the Lord, they do not ask anything from Him."